-Provided that the employment relationship lasts longer than one month, from the first day of the employment relationship the employer is obliged to pay a contribution amounting to 1.53% of the monthly pay into an employee provision fund (Mitarbeitervorsorgekasse).
-No contributions are to be paid for the first month, however.
+Provided that the employment relationship lasts longer than one month, the employer is obliged to pay a contribution amounting to 1.53% of the monthly pay into an employee provision fund (Mitarbeitervorsorgekasse).
+This commences from the first day of the employment relationship.
+However, no contributions are to be paid for the first month.

-contributions have been paid into the fund for less than three years.
+- Contributions have been paid into the fund for less than three years.

 Post-Termination Restraints / Restrictive Covenants

-if the employee terminates the employment, or
+- if the employee terminates the employment.

 - if the employee has terminated the employment with immediate effect without good reason.

-If it is not enforceable (e.g. if the employer terminates the employment without good reason), the employer may pay the salary during the non-competition period in order to make the non-competition clause enforceable.
+If it is not enforceable (e.g. if the employer terminates the employment without good reason), the employer may have to pay the salary during the non-competition period in order to make the non-competition clause enforceable.

-Customer non-solicits – Permissible in narrow circumstances.
+Customer non-solicits are permissible in limited circumstances.

-Employee non-solicits – Permissible.
+Employee non-solicits are permissible.

-In 2019, the European Court of Justice stated that companies must set up a system to record the working time of their employees.
-Thus, employers are obliged to implement an objective, reliable and accessible system that allows recording of the daily workday performed by each employee.
+In 2019, the European Court of Justice stated companies must set up a system to record the working hours of their employees.
+Thus, employers are obliged to implement an objective, reliable and accessible system to record the working hours performed by each employee.